peichhorn/lombok-pg/README.markdown

 # lombok-pg

 lombok-pg is a collection of extensions to [lombok](http://projectlombok.org/index.html) [(source)](https://github.com/rzwitserloot/lombok) which further reduce boilerplate in Java.
 It is distributed together with lombok in one spicy package. lombok-pg is usually pretty much up to date with lombok, so you can enjoy all the funky stuff lombok offers ...and a bit more!
+It is based on lombok but is our playground (pg) for new features!

 [![Build Status](https://secure.travis-ci.org/peichhorn/lombok-pg.png?branch=master)](http://travis-ci.org/peichhorn/lombok-pg)